top of page

 Counsellor

 A counsellor is someone who helps with specific life issues like relationship struggles, stress, or grief.
-Counselling tends to be more short-term, focusing on solutions for the "here and now."
+Counselling usually focuses on the present moment and short-term support with specific challenges.
 It’s great if you need some clarity or strategies to get through a tough time.

 When to see a Counsellor: